Governor of Michoacán

 The Governor of Michoacán is the head of the executive branch of the State of Michoacán in Mexico.
 According to the Political Constitution of the Free and Sovereign State of Michoacán de Ocampo, the exercise of the executive power is deposited in a single individual with the title of Constitutional Governor of the Free and Sovereign State of Michoacán de Ocampo, who is elected for a period of 6 years without any possibility of re-election.
 The governor's term of service begins February 15 of the year of the election and finishes on the next February 14 after having passed six years.

 The state of Michoacán was created in 1824, being one of the original states of the federation, thus it has existed through all systems of government effective in Mexico, as much the federal system as the central system, which is the reason the denomination of the organization has varied between state and department.

-The individuals that have occupied the Governorship of the State of Michacán, in their different denominations, since its inception are listed below.
+The individuals that have occupied the Governorship of the State of Michoacán, in their different denominations, since its inception are listed below.